Who can use chloramphenicol

 Who may not be able to use chloramphenicol

-Chloramphenicol is not suitable for everyone.
-To make sure it's safe for you, tell your doctor if:
+Chloramphenicol is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist if:

 - you have ever had an allergic reaction to chloramphenicol or any other medicine

-- you or anyone in your family has ever had a rare condition called aplastic anaemia (when your bone marrow does not produce blood cells)
+- you or anyone in your family has ever had any problems with their blood, such as aplastic anaemia – this is a rare condition when your bone marrow does not produce blood cells

-Before using chloramphenicol, tell you doctor if you're using other eyedrops or ointment, or if you normally wear contact lenses.
+Before using chloramphenicol for eye infections, tell you pharmacist or doctor if you're using any other eye drops or ointment, or if you normally wear contact lenses.

-It's also important to speak to your doctor if you have:
+It's also important to speak to your pharmacist or doctor if you have:

 - any problems with your eyesight, or severe eye pain